nhidangsd/Image-Downloader/README.md

 ## Summary

 This application will :
-- Fetch the Mars Rover photos by Earth date, which is read from a RTF (Rich Text Format) file called : `dates.txt` stored at the root directory.
+- Fetch the Mars Rover photos from [NASA API](https://api.nasa.gov/) by Earth date which is read from a RTF (Rich Text Format) file called : `dates.txt` stored at the root directory.
 - Download all images locally on the server side after fetching data and save them to folder `/downloads` .
 - Display all images on client side at `http://localhost:4200/`.